 House in Minami Karuizawa by KIAS

-The exterior wall on the ground level facing the entrance is made of grinded and polished black concrete and its surface continues to flush mounted window glass that allows the natural environment to reflect as continuous panoramic scenery.
-Also the black glossy wall aims to “lighten” the concrete house volume sits on the upper level.
-The exterior wall finish of the house shaped volumes of the living room and bedrooms are cladded by light gray Ashino stone planks.
+The ground-level exterior wall, facing the entrance, features ground and polished black concrete that seamlessly transitions into flush-mounted window glass.
+This design choice enhances the natural environment by reflecting continuous panoramic scenery.
+Additionally, the black glossy wall aims to “lighten” the concrete house volume resting on the upper level.
+The exterior walls of the house-shaped volumes, housing the living room and bedrooms, are clad in light gray Ashino stone planks.

 Photography by Norihito Yamauchi